Blog

 2. Exercise

-Moderate intensity exercise improves overall health by helping to maintain balanced metabolism.
+Moderate-intensity exercise improves overall health by helping to maintain a balanced metabolism.

 • Improves Bone Strength and Regeneration.
 Exercise proved to enhance bone mineral density and formation in a group of men with osteoporosis.
 The results proved better with exercise than medical therapy using pulsed EMF at a beneficially stimulating frequency range.[34]

 • Enhances immune function.
-Exercise has been shown to increase white blood cell counts, enhance the distribution of immune cells around the body and improve their overall function.
+Exercise has been shown to increase white blood cell counts, enhance the distribution of immune cells around the body, and improve their overall function.
 These may serve to combat the possible immune-suppressive effects of EMF.
-Additionally, one study highlights that these effects also collectively contribute to boost the ability of immune cells to suppress tumor formation and growth.[35]
+Additionally, one study highlights that these effects also collectively contribute to boosting the ability of immune cells to suppress tumor formation and growth.[35]

 • Lowers Adverse Effects Associated with Ionizing Radiation.
 A review of studies highlights the potential for exercise training to reduce DNA damage, antioxidant deficits and inflammation related to ionizing radiation exposure.[36]
 As this form of radiation is known to be more harmful than non-ionizing radiation, it bodes well for protection against lesser forms of radiation.